huuhoa/adaptivecards/README.md

 The following resources were influential in the creation of this project:

-- The package was copied from [PyAdaptiveCards](https://github.com/CiscoSE/pyadaptivecards)
+- The package's README was copied partially from [PyAdaptiveCards](https://github.com/CiscoSE/pyadaptivecards)

 ## License